 - Pinch the seam very well and put the seam on the bottom.
 Place the dough on your left (right) palm, and rotate it with your right (left) hand a few times, keeping the seam side on the bottom.
 Put the dough back into the baking sheet, seam side on the bottom.

-- Cover the dough with plastic wrap to prevent from drying.
-Let the dough rise in a warm place until the dough has doubled in size, about 30 minutes (I used the Proof setting (100F / 38C) in my oven).
-When the dough has risen half way, preheat the oven to 400F (200C).
+- Cover the dough with plastic wrap to prevent it from drying.
+Let the dough rise in a warm place until the dough has doubled in size, about 30 minutes (I used the Proof setting (100ºF/38ºC) in my oven).
+When the dough has risen halfway, preheat the oven to 400ºF (200ºC).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Note: If you are using the oven for proof, you have to transfer the dough to a warmer place so you can preheat the oven.

-- Put 2 tsp. black sesame seeds in a small bowl.
-Dip the flat round side of a rolling pin (about ¾ inch diameter) in the egg wash and black sesame seeds and stamp on top of the dough.
+- Put 2 tsp black sesame seeds in a small bowl.
+Dip the flat round side of a rolling pin (about ¾ inch (1.9 cm) diameter) in the egg wash and black sesame seeds and stamp on top of the dough.
 Alternatively, you can simply sprinkle the black sesame seeds on top.

-- Bake at 400F (200C) for 13-15 minutes.
+- Bake at 400ºF (200ºC) for 13-15 minutes.
 Toward the end of baking if you see the bread is not being browning equally, rotate the bread once so that the bread gets equal color.

-- Once bread is baked, transfer to a wire rack and let it cool.
-Serve immediately or store in an airtight container or bag after it’s been cooled.
+- Once the bread is baked, transfer to a wire rack and let it cool.
+Serve warm or at room temperature immediately.
 Enjoy!

 - You can keep the bread in an airtight container after it’s been cooled and store at a cool place for 2-3 days or in the freezer for a month.